amir734jj/milwaukee-internationals-dotnet/README.md

 Notes:
 - Make sure you have the .NET Core SDK installed ([Download](https://www.microsoft.com/net/learn/get-started))
-- To view environment variables make sure to install `heroku cli` and then: `heroku config --json --app="milwaukee-internationals-core"`
+- To view environment variables make sure to install `heroku cli` and then
+  - `heroku config --json --app="milwaukee-internationals-core"`

 ---